superstarlifter/doc/docs/README.md

 ### Connect

-If a topic area is not convered, please reach out to the StarLifter team at [answers@starlifter.io](answers@starlifter.io) to request its addition.
+If a topic area is not convered, please reach out to the [StarLifter team](mailto:answers@starlifter.io) to request its addition.